-The House backs down-Standing Order moved-Galleries cleared-Another attack upon King's College-Initiation of the Money Votes-Annual Estimate-Reduction of Salaries- Imprisonment for Debt-Horrors of the old English system -Messrs.
+The Legislative Council and House of Assembly at loggerheads -Pay of Council Members stopped-The Council retaliate- The House backs down-Standing Order moved-Galleries cleared-Another attack upon King's College-Initiation of the Money Votes-Annual Estimate-Reduction of Salaries- Imprisonment for Debt-Horrors of the old English system -Messrs.
 Gray and Wilmot leave the opposition and join the Government-Great excitement-Appeal to Public Opinion- Mr. Wilmot sustained by his Constituents-Three of the Liberal Members for St. John throw up their Seats in disgust- New Election to fill their places-Members returned.